 Most of my work is done in the mainstream state sector, but I have worked in several schools serving pupils with special needs (both physical and emotional or behavioural) and I am used by several private schools.
 I also work with training providers helping young people who have left school but are not yet ready for the workplace or college.
 (You can see a list on my Testimonials page, along with video messages from teachers and pupils.)
 All types of teachers have told me that the pace and energy of my workshops gives many of their shy pupils confidence, and boisterous ones a fresh challenge.
 “Newsroom Bootcamp” in particular has proven an effective way to smuggle basic literacy to pupils who would otherwise resist it.

-Try me for free — by signing up to my Top Tips!
-Once a month I post a brief tip based on my many years in a BBC newsroom — to help you with your own deadlines and dilemmas, or simply give you ideas about how to bring training, a conference or Away Day to life.
+Try me for free — by signing up to my Newsroom Secrets!
+Every month or so I reveal a secret based on my many years in a BBC newsroom — to help you and your teams with your own deadlines and on-the-day delivery, or simply give you ideas about how to bring training, a conference or Away Day to life.
 Do take a look, or sign up, here.

-Blogs don’t have to be long or boring — I reckon six snappy paragraphs does the job, and gives you something you can use.
+Blogs don’t have to be long or boring — I reckon six snappy paragraphs does the job, and gives you something you will actually remember.